-Trailing 2-0 with their season and a national championship on the line, Oklahoma softball head coach Patty Gasso gathered her team in the dugout in the fifth inning of Game 2.
+Trailing 2-0 with their season and a national championship on the line, Oklahoma softball head coach Patty Gasso gathered her team in the dugout in the fifth inning of Game 2 of the Women’s College World Series Finals.
 It was a “rally-the-troops” sort of talk with her No. 1.
 Sooners on the ropes against No. 10 Florida State.

-Following the game, Gasso and starting pitcher Geselle Juarez gave the glory to God.
+Following the game, Gasso and starting pitcher Giselle Juarez gave the glory to God.